xclaeys/BemTool/README.md

 The available discretisation spaces are P0, continuous P1, continuous P2 and lowest order Raviart-Thomas elements.

+This library does not currently include functionalities oriented toward complexity reduction techniques such as fast multipoles (FMM) or hierarchical matrices.
+However, a companion library oriented toward this type of method is currently under development.
+It is named HTool (see https://github.com/PierreMarchand20/htool).

 One of the motivations for the development of this lilbrary was numerical investigation of the performance of the multi-trace formalism.
 As a consequence the classes for meshes include functionalities specially oriented toward the management of multi-domain geometries,